How to Start a Home Inspection Business

 Management experience.
 Working independently and possessing leadership skills provide an entrepreneur leverage when owning a business.
 Whether you are flying solo or have employees to manage, being a good leader represents an individual who knows how to motivate themselves and others-even when the going gets tough – and it will.
 No business is perfect, and mistakes are bound to happen.

-Costs to Starting a Home Inspection Business
+Checklist for Starting a Home Inspection Business

 Step 1: Write your Business Plan